TTLabs/EvaporateJS/README.md

 * **file**: _File_.
 The reference to the JavaScript [File](https://developer.mozilla.org/en-US/docs/Web/API/File)
   object to upload.

-`overrideOptions`, when present, will override th EvaporateJS global configuration options for the added file only.
+`overrideOptions`, when present, will override th Evaporate global configuration options for the added file only.
 With the exception of the following options, all other Evaporate configuration options can be overridden:

 - `maxConcurrentParts`